arronax23/SoccerInfo/README.md

 ## General info

-A web scraper — that is, an application that extracts data from other websites.
-The data relates to football, which I store in my own database and display in the presentation layer.
-The project follows the Clean Architecture approach.
+A web scraper application designed to extract football-related data from external websites.
+The application fetches structured information such as leagues, teams, players, and transfers, and stores it in a local database.

+The solution is built using the Clean Architecture approach, which separates concerns into distinct layers (Presentation, Application, Domain, Persistence, Infrastructure).
+Data is displayed in a React frontend app, allowing users to browse up-to-date football information.

 ## Technologies